Servideska/HPC/doc.zih.tu-dresden.de/docs/software/spec.md

 The SPEChpc2021 benchmark suite is executed with the `runhpc` command, which also sets it's configuration and controls it's runtime behavior.
 For all options, see SPEC's documentation about [`runhpc` options](https://www.spec.org/hpc2021/Docs/runhpc.html).
-To make it available in the search path, execute `source shrc` in your SPEC installation directory, first.
-To submit a job to the Slurm scheduler carrying out the complete benchmark suite or parts of it as specified, you can use the following job scripts as a template for the partitions `haswell`, `ml` and `alpha`, respectively.
+First, execute `source shrc` in your SPEC installation directory.
+Then use a job script to submit a job with the benchmark or parts of it.

+In the following there are job scripts shown for partitions `haswell`, `ml` and `alpha`, respectively.
+You can use them as a template in order to reproduce results or to transfer the execution to a different partition.

 - Replace `<p_number_crunch>` (line 2) with your project name
 - Replace `ws=</scratch/ws/spec/installation>` (line 16/18) with your SPEC installation path